Head of UConn K.I.D.S

 Our Research Assistants

 Jasleen Kaur is a research assistant for UConn KIDS.
-She is a sophomore Computer Science major with research interest in child development.
+She is a junior Computer Science major with research interest in child development.
 After graduation, she plans on pursuing a career in Artificial Intelligence, as well as pursuing higher education in Machine Learning.

 Kaitlyn Vitucci is a research assistant for UConn KIDS.
-She is a freshman with a Psychological major in the honors program, and have an intention of adding a Neuroscience double major.
+She is a sophomore with a Psychological major in the honors program, and have an intention of adding a Neuroscience double major.
 She is interests in working with children and medicine, as well as an interest in research.
 After graduation, Kaitlyn plans on going to medical school to pursue a career in psychiatry with a specialization in children.